Tremor Monitor Unit

 Our simple non-invasive low cost disposable sensor system is based on 25 years of research, cleared by the FDA and demonstrated to be safe and effective in hundreds of patients worldwide.

-Continuous Digital Display of OMT Signal (raw shown)
+Continuous Digital Display of OMT Signal

 The nature of illness in the ICU is very heterogeneous and patient needs can vary widely.
 A patient with head trauma requires different sedation management than a patient recovering from surgery.
-Targeted sedation goals for patients are difficult to achieve without an objective measurement of consciousness.
+Targeted sedation goals for patients are difficult to achieve without an objective measurement.
 A recent study showed that there is a discrepancy between perceived versus actual sedation practices for adults on mechanical ventilation in the ICU.
 Clinicians overestimated the use of Daily Sedation Interruption (DSI) as well as monitoring patients for delirium.
 (Gill, 17)

 It is widely accepted among critical care caregivers and administrators that a reliable tool for assessing sedation levels in the ICU is in great demand.
 This will allow for goal-directed sedative delivery with the ability to tailor sedation dosing optimally for each patient.